theislab/cpa/docs/index.rst

 * Learn interpretable drug and cell-type latent spaces.
 * Estimate the dose-response curve for each perturbation and their combinations.
 * Transfer pertubration effects from on cell-type to an unseen cell-type.
+* Enable batch effect removal on a latent space and also gene expression space.

 Getting started
 ***************